devtron-labs/devtron/docs/user-guide/global-configurations/docker-registries.md

 ### Quay Container Registry

-You have to provide the below information if you select the registry type as others.
+You have to provide the below information if you select the registry type as Quay.

 * **Username**